fjvieira/sudoku/README.md

 # Sudoku API

-Sudoku API is Sudoku game algorithm app constructed to enable multiple clients to interact simultaneously with the server.
+Sudoku API is a Sudoku game algorithm app constructed to enable multiple clients to interact simultaneously with the server.
 Main functionalities:

   - Sudoku board (9x9 board) and board ID generation;